Making our safety vision a reality

 The solution was installing an on-site nitrogen generation plant.
 As Sanjay Harlalka, our Safety, Health and Environment Director for South Asia, explains: “This plant uses a carbon molecular sieve (CMS) process and compressed air to generate 99.9% pure nitrogen on demand.
 There is no storage required, and no loss of nitrogen at the time of plant shutdowns.

 “It means we’ve moved from a potentially hazardous cryogenic nitrogen storage facility to a low-risk option which is equally effective.
 That’s what we aim for when we're eliminating process risk.
 And there’s also a financial business benefit – a cost saving of 3.9 million Sri Lankan rupees (around $26,000) a year.”

 Encouraging progress on process safety incidents

-Reduction in process safety incidents in 2017 v 2016
+Reduction in process safety incidents in 2018

-Process safety is the way we manage our production by applying good design principles, engineering, and operating practices from the very beginning of a project.
+Process safety is the way we manage our production by applying good design principles, engineering and operating practices from the very beginning of a project.